DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/13simplysmart.md

 [^13simplysmart_6]: ‘We live in a world with multiple timescales, all moving
     simultaneously but at different speeds.
 Brand calls it the order of civilisation.
-Nature, or geological time, moves the slowest - like the skater in the middle of the pinwheel.
+Nature, or geological time, moves the slowest—like the skater in the middle of the pinwheel.
 This is the rate at which glaciers carve out canyons or species evolve gills and wings—over eons.
 On the next level is culture, such as that of the Chinese or